Doughty Hanson sells Vue cinema chain for $1.5 billion

 In a separate statement, Mark Redman, Senior Managing Director and Head of Europe for OMERS Private Equity, said the new ownership gave Vue "the distinct advantage of patient capital and deep pockets for organic and acquisitive growth."

-For Doughty, the sale marks its second realization from its fund V, which has now returned more than half of commitments to investors and has a further six investments still to realize.
+For Doughty, the sale marks its second realisation from its fund V, which has now returned more than half of commitments to investors and has a further six investments still to realise.

-Over the past 18 months mid-market focused Doughty has also floated luxury travel-bag company TUMI TUMI.N and manufacturing firm HellermannTyton HTY.L, as well as selling activated carbon manufacturer Norit.
+Over the past 18 months mid-market focused Doughty has also floated luxury travel-bag company TUMI and manufacturing firm HellermannTyton, as well as selling activated carbon manufacturer Norit.

 (Reporting by Tommy Wilkes and Chris Vellacott; Editing by Patrick Graham and Mark Potter)